projectcalico/calico/maintenance/ebpf/enabling-bpf.md

 - The underlying network must be configured to allow VXLAN packets between {{site.prodname}} hosts.
 In eBPF mode, VXLAN is used to forward traffic to Kubernetes NodePorts, while preserving source IP.
 - A stable way to address the Kubernetes API server.
-Since eBPF mode takes over from kube-proxy, {{site.prodname}} Creating an needs a way to reach the API server directly.
+Since eBPF mode takes over from kube-proxy, {{site.prodname}} needs a way to reach the API server directly.
 - The base [requirements]({{site.baseurl}}/getting-started/kubernetes/requirements) also apply.

 > **Note**: The default kernel used by EKS is not compatible with eBPF mode.
 If you wish to try eBPF mode with EKS,